 What is the difference between a calf tear & a calf strain?

 A calf strain, generally refers to a mild form of calf tear.
-A calf tear or strain refers to an injury of one of the two calf muscles (gastrocnemius & soleus) that run from the back of the knee down to the heel where they form the Achilles tendon.
-A calf strain will cause pain, swelling and redness or heat in the area of injury.
-The athlete may also experience difficulty walking due to the pain.
+A calf tear or strain is an injury of one of the two calf muscles (gastrocnemius & soleus).
+The calf muscles run from the back of the knee down to the heel where they form the achilles tendon.

-It is important to differentiate a calf strain from an Achilles tendon injury, which is more serious and takes longer to rehabilitate.
+It is important to differentiate a calf strain from an Achilles tendon injury.
+An achilles injury is more serious and takes longer to rehabilitate.
 Milder symptoms of calf strain may include a subtle onset of a pinpoint pain in the calf after exercise.
 A significant tear will generally give rise to a bruise in the area with purple discolouration evident within 48 hours.
 This may gradually work its way down to the ankle due to gravity.

 Grading calf strain